 The boat yard that works for you!

-Preparing your boat for work in the yard
+Preparing for the Boatyard

 - Take photos showing details of all key components, connectors and placement.

 - Label all rigging to identify type and location.
 Human memory is short.

 - Remove all sails from the mast, including headsails on roller furlers.

 - Disconnect topping lift, boom vang, and anything that connects the boom to the mast.

 - Any lines in or on the mast should be secured and coiled on the mast.

 - Prior to loosening turnbuckles, tape the threads on turnbuckles where threads enter turnbuckles.
 This acts as a gauge for approximate length and tension on stays when re-installing.

 - Straighten but do not remove cotter pins on clevis pins.

 - Remove all cotter pins from turnbuckles and be sure the turnbuckles turn freely.
 If necessary, soak them with a lubricant such as WD-40 or Kroil, to loosen them.